 • Fire Safety Commission,

 • Licence Appeal Tribunal,

 • Ontario Civilian Police Commission, and

 • Ontario Parole Board

 The Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009 allows the government to designate two or more adjudicative tribunals as a cluster if the matters that the tribunals deal with are such that they can operate more effectively and efficiently as part of a cluster than alone.
-As with the first two clusters, SLASTO will be part of the Ministry of the Attorney General.
-An Executive Chair has been named on an interim basis to lead the formation of the cluster (Gary Yee, Chair of the Licence Appeal Tribunal), and a recruitment process will begin shortly for this Order-in-Council position.
+As with the first two clusters, SLASTO is part of the Ministry of the Attorney General.
+An Executive Chair, Ms. Linda Lamoureux, leads the cluster.

 The main purpose of clustering is to ensure efficiency, effectiveness and accessibility of services.
-The clustered tribunals’ operations and dispute resolution will benefit from the coordination and sharing of resources, expertise, best practices and administrative and professional support.
-The tribunals will maintain their separate legislated mandates and enhance their adjudicative independence.
-On the frontline operations, it will be business as usual while we work through the transition.
+The clustered tribunals’ operations and dispute resolution benefit from the coordination and sharing of resources, expertise, best practices and administrative and professional support.
+The tribunals maintain their separate legislated mandates and enhance their adjudicative independence.
+On the frontline operations, it is business as usual while we work through the transition.

-We will need the support and participation of each tribunal’s members, staff and stakeholders in planning and implementing this cluster.
-We look forward to the opportunities and benefits that this change can bring to services provided by each tribunal, and more broadly, to building as more integrated administrative justice community in Ontario.
+We look forward to the opportunities and benefits that change can bring to services provided by each tribunal, and more broadly, to building as more integrated administrative justice community in Ontario.